vitroid/TrainScanner/README.md

     trainscanner.py -z -m 2 sample2.mov

 ###Skip identical frames

 Identical frames will be detected by global image comparison and are skipped automatically.
-The threshold value is 0.3 by default and can be changed with `-i` option.
+The threshold value is `2` by default and can be changed with `-i x` option.
 In case the scene is too dark, you may want to change the threshold.